How to stay well while working from home

 Safeguarding is about protecting the health, well-being and human rights of individuals, ensuring they are able to live free from abuse, harm and neglect.
 Abuse can happen anywhere, in any situation, and comes in many forms; abuse is not just physical, it can be mental too.

-For those carrying out your key worker role, if you have a concern speak with your line manager or consultant first who will be able to support you or obtain further advice.
+If you have a concern speak with your line manager or consultant first who will be able to support you or obtain further advice.

 Adult Safeguarding concerns – call 0300 1234 131